-New to Team Novo Nordisk’s professional squad for the 2019 season is 19-year-old Declan Irvine.
-Following a strong showing with the development squad, the Aussie debuted in the pro ranks as a stagiaire in September 2018 at the Tour of China.
+Following a strong showing with the development squad, Irvine entrance into the pro ranks was as a stagiaire in September 2018 at the Tour of China.
 Based on his results throughout the remainder of the season, he earned his first professional contract for the 2019 season.

 Fortunately, Irvine had a fellow classmate and soccer teammate who was diagnosed with diabetes when he was only a year old.
 Irvine knew that this kid was active, so it gave Irvine hope that he could go back to the same activities.
 A week after being released from the hospital, he played in his soccer team’s grand finals.
 While they lost, Irvine credits it with being the first moment he felt “normal” again.

 When he was 14, Irvine started doing triathlons and quickly got addicted to the training and competing.
 As a junior, he came in second at the Australian Duathlon Championship and represented Australia at the 2015 World Duathlon Championships.
 That July, Irvine attended one of Team Novo Nordisk’s talent ID camps in the United States.
 Irvine describes attending camp as a truly memorable experience, “Since being diagnosed I had never come across another athlete with diabetes.
 So, to be in an environment with 20 other athletes with type 1 diabetes was so cool.
 It was comforting to know I wasn’t alone.”

 The following season, Irvine joined Team Novo Nordisk’s junior team.
 Accolades over the past few seasons include a top 10 at Athens Twilight, winning the New South Wales road race and criterium state titles and three races in Belgium.